Operations Manager Resume Example

 I see a lot of resumes with vague job duties and buzzwords.
 Be specific-list actual results and focus on what you did, not just what your team did.

 Don’t leave out your training and certifications.
-About 70% of franchise employers look for operations training or management certificates, so include those details to stand out.
+About 70% of franchise employers look for operations training or management certificates, so include those details to stand out—and consider adding a cover letter to reinforce your qualifications.

 Typos and formatting issues hurt your chances fast.
 Double-check for errors and keep your resume layout clean.
 This helps hiring managers focus on your actual achievements.